davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/content-views/index.md

-/content-views/current/ | Retrieves information about all subsets from the current release | ContentView /content-views/current/CUI/C1700357 | Retrieves information for the MetaMap NLP View content view | ContentView /content-views/current/CUI/C1700357/members | Retrieves members of the MetaMap NLP View content view | AtomContentViewMember*
+/content-views/current/ | Retrieves information about all subsets from the current release | ContentView /content-views/current/CUI/C1700357 | Retrieves information for the MetaMap NLP View content view | ContentView /content-views/current/CUI/C1700357/members | Retrieves members of the MetaMap NLP View content view | AtomContentViewMember* /content-views/current/CUI/C1700357/member/A21290378 | Retrieves an individual member of the MetaMap NLP View content view | AtomContentViewMember

 *Calls for members of certain content views return output with a "SourceConceptContentViewMember" JSON Object classType*.